froboy/yusaopeny_docs/content/en/docs/user-documentation/paragraphs/banner/_index.md

 * **Link/Button:** Add a URL and a link to the button on the page.
 The button on your banner cannot be styled without custom CSS/code.
 [Using link/button fields ⇒](../../text-editor/building-buttons)

-  > **Note:** If you know a little CSS, you can have your agency partner [install the CSS Editor ](https://www.drupal.org/project/css_editor)module, and you can target `.btn.banner-btn` to change the default button.
+  > **Note:** If you know a little CSS, you can have your agency partner [install the CSS Editor](https://www.drupal.org/project/css_editor)module, and you can target `.btn.banner-btn` to change the default button.

 ### Content Types that Support Banner